Gandhi’s martyrdom has given rise to Godse syndrome. It is up to us to prove to which we belong to.

 The story of how Gandhi transformed a tyrant using his love and an unlikely gift; a pair of hand made sandals!

 Gandhi Blog Series #2 “There’s enough on this planet for everyone’s needs but not for everyone’s greed.”
 Gandhi Simplicity might be the most striking thing that set Gandhi apart from other world leaders.
-He lived, talked and acted with candor.
-When public figures thought looking sharp is inevitable, Gandhi was… Continue Reading The Minimalist Gandhi
+He lived, talked, and acted without pretensions.
+When public figures of the time sported expensive suits to… Continue Reading The Minimalist Gandhi

 Gandhi’s letter is a plea to Hitler to end the war for the sake of humanity.